 - Custom printing: Near-100% polyester for sublimation

-Buyers get better results when they choose the blend after locking sport, cushioning target, retail band, and packaging level, not before.
-At VelonSocks, we can recommend a synthetic blend based on those real product requirements rather than defaulting to one generic material story.
+Buyers get better results when they choose the blend after locking sport, cushioning target, retail band, artwork method, and packaging level, not before.
+At VelonSocks, we can recommend a synthetic blend based on those real product requirements and then confirm it through samples before bulk production.